durandsinclair/addtwo/README.md

 pytest
 pytest-cov
 ```
 The libraries in the list do the following.
 `pylint`  - A library to lint our code.
 Linting checks the formatting of the Python and makes sure it's neat.
 Is this necessary?
 Well ... no. But you try reading messy code two years later.
 So let's include it.

-`pytest` - This library lets us write tests that
+`pytest` - This library lets us write tests to see if the result of a function is what we'd expect.
+These tests can be run automatically whenever we make a change, so that we can be sure that the code still works as we want it to.

 ### Set up Makefile
 The hard part about Python software is that you need to know a whole different language (bash) to set up the Python project.
 A Makefile allows you to write little bash scripts which you can call later.
 For instance, I can write a bash script called `install`, and then just type `make install` to run all those lines of bash whenever I want later.
 And beneath it, I can write a bash script called `lint` and type `make lint` to call that later.